Hidden Dragon

 What is the best English learning app for Chinese speakers?

 It depends on what you need most.
+Hidden Dragon is the only single app that covers SRS flashcards with pronunciation scoring, story generation, AI conversation, grammar corrections, and a getting-started path - useful if you want one tool across multiple skills.
 ELSA Speak is the strongest dedicated pronunciation trainer with the largest drill library.
-Hidden Dragon covers pronunciation feedback, AI conversation practice, grammar corrections on writing, and lets you generate English stories on your own topics — useful if you want one tool across multiple skills.
 For human conversation practice, Cambly and italki are better than any AI alternative.

 How can a Chinese speaker improve English pronunciation at home?

 Focus on the sounds that do not exist in Mandarin: the voiced and unvoiced th, the English r, word-final consonant clusters.
-Use an app with phoneme-level feedback — ELSA or Hidden Dragon — rather than one that only tells you whether the word was right.
+Use an app with phoneme-level feedback - ELSA or Hidden Dragon - rather than one that only tells you whether the word was right.
 Record yourself and compare to native speaker audio.
-Practise regularly: consistency over months matters more than intensity over a few days.
+Practise regularly using SRS to ensure you do not forget: consistency over months matters more than intensity over a few days.

 What English sounds are hardest for Chinese speakers?